gonutz/prototype/README.md

 Installation
 ------------

-First you need to install the Go programming language from [this link](https://golang.org/dl/).
+Install the [Go programming language](https://golang.org/dl/).
 After clicking the download link you will be referred to the installation instructions for your specific operating system.
-Follow these instructions so you have the GOROOT and GOPATH environment variables set in your system.

-You of course also need git (for Windows, get it from [here](https://git-scm.com/downloads)).
+Install [Git](https://git-scm.com/downloads) and make it available in the PATH so the go tool can use it.

-If you use Linux or OS X you need a C compiler installed.
-On Windows, this is not necessary.
-If you are on Linux you probably already have GCC installed.
+For Linux and OS X you need a C compiler installed.
+On Windows this is not necessary.

-After installing all the tools you are ready to install this library and finally start prototyping.
-From the command line run:
+On Linux there are two backends available, GLFW and SDL2.
+For GLFW you need these libraries installed (tested on Linux Mint, other distros might be slightly different):

+`libx11-dev libxrandr-dev libgl1-mesa-dev libxcursor-dev libxinerama-dev libxi-dev`

+GLFW is used by default.
+To use SDL2 you need to add `-tags sdl2` to your Go builds, e.g. `go run -tags sdl2 main.go`.
+Also you need the SDL2 libraries installed:

+`libsdl2-dev libsdl2-mixer-dev libsdl2-image-dev`

+Install the library and samples by running the following on your command line:

 	go get github.com/gonutz/prototype/...

-This will install and build the library and also the sample games.

 Documentation
 -------------